scrapinghub/webstruct/example/README.rst

 Usage
 -----

-To use the saved model code in this repository is not needed.
+To use the saved model code in this folder is not needed.
 Make sure joblib, sklearn-crfsuite and webstruct are installed, then load the model::